ClintH/remote/README.md

 * Default: false

 `serialise` (boolean)
 * When true, outgoing messages are given a serial number.
-Incoming messages are discarded if they are below the last serial number received from a given source
+Incoming messages are discarded if they are below the last serial number received from a given source.
+This avoids processing the same message from the same source delivered by both web sockets and broadcast channel.
+* It is safe to set this to false if you are explicitly only using one channel of communication
 * Serials reset after 10,000
 * Default: true